pauljang3/HelpDesk-Experience/README.md

 - **Real World Problems:** A collection of issues I've faced and resolved in actual environments.
 These give a glimpse into how I approach real challenges.
 - **Practice Scenarios:** Simulated problems to cover a range of IT support topics, like troubleshooting network drives, fixing printer issues, and solving software problems.
 While these are made-up scenarios, they reflect the kinds of issues a help desk technician deals with daily.
-- **Active Directory Lab:** My experiments with Active Directory in a home lab setup.
-I've documented tasks like managing users and groups, creating group policies, and troubleshooting account issues.

 ## Why I Made This Repo